 Since the AAMC PREview exam is one section, your score report will include a single, total score ranging from 1 to 9.
-You will also receive a percentile rank which shows the percentages of examinees who received the same score or a lower score than you did on the exam.
-The percentile shows how your score compares to the scores of other examinees.
+You will also receive a percentile rank (see below for more information).

 Reporting Your Score to Medical Schools

-Once you select a school, either on exam day or through the Request to Release AAMC SJT Score form, you may not de-select a school.
+Once you select a school, either on exam day or through the Request to Release AAMC PREview Score form, you may not de-select a school.

 How Exams Are Scored

 The AAMC collaborated with medical educators, including faculty, admissions officers, and student and diversity affairs officers to develop the scoring key for the PREview, i.e., the key effectiveness rating for each response.

 Your score is based on the extent to which your effectiveness ratings of each response align with medical educators’ ratings.
 Full credit is awarded for an item if your response matches the medical educators’ rating.
 Partial credit is awarded if your rating is close to the medical educators’ rating.
 Higher scores suggest that your ratings align more closely with medical educators' ratings; whereas lower scores suggest your ratings align less closely with medical educators' ratings.